akash-07/Regex-To-DFA/readMe.md

-##Realizing Deterministic Finite State Automata from Regular Expressions
+## Realizing Deterministic Finite State Automata from Regular Expressions

 The code is the direct implementation of algorithm for converting regular expressions directly into DFA taken from the book **Compilers: Principles, Techniques and Tools by Aho, Ullman, Sethi and Lam**.

-- Using the tool
+**Using the tool**

-Make sure Halex package is installed on your computer.
-Or else use the following command.
+Make sure Halex package is installed on your computer or else use the following command.

 ```